 The Global Brain Injury Peer Support Network

-On February 6, 2007, a little over 10 1/2 years ago, I created Second Chance to Live to offer and share what has helped and continues to help me to heal in my mind, body, spirit, soul and emotions following my brain injury which occurred when I was 10 years old in 1967.
+On February 6, 2007, a little over 10 1/2 years ago, I created Second Chance to Live to offer and share what has helped and continues to help me to heal my mind, body, spirit, soul, and emotions following my brain injury which occurred when I was 10 years old in 1967.

 My traumatic brain injury occurred due to an open and depressed skull fracture in a motor vehicle accident in 1967 when I was 10 years old.
 Although I was not expected to succeed academically beyond high school, I obtained my undergraduate degree in 10 years.
 I then went on to obtain my graduate degree in 3 1/2 years — Rehabilitation Counseling from the University of Kentucky in December 1990.